-Sunbeam Insurer makes taxable supplies and exempt supplies from July 1st, 2015.
-Sunbeam Insurer acquires computer equipment totalling \$1,075,000 (including VAT) from a registrant supplier.
-The amount of VAT and potential ITD is \$75,000.
-Sunbeam Insurer acquired the computer equipment for the sole use of its Life Insurance division.
+Sunbeam Insurer makes taxable supplies and exempt supplies from July 1, 2015.
+Sunbeam Insurer acquires computer equipment totalling \$1,120,000 (including VAT) from a registrant supplier.
+The amount of VAT and potential ITD is \$120,000.
+Sunbeam Insurer acquired the computer equipment for the sole use of its Home Owners Insurance division.
+The machine is used exclusively by those persons involved in the sale of owner occupied home owners insurance.
 Sunbeam Insurer attributes the cost of the acquisition to this division.
-The division makes only exempt supplies (life insurance).
+The division makes only exempt supplies (home owners insurance).
 Sunbeam Insurer may not claim any ITD as the acquisition is wholly attributed to the making of exempt supplies.